marventures/expressjs-mvc-template/README.md

 - `Express.js`: Minimal and flexible Node.js web application framework.
 - `Environment Configuration`: Using dotenv to manage environment variables.
-- `Testing`: Integrated with Jest and Supertest for testing routes and functionality.
 - `CORS`: Cross-Origin Resource Sharing enabled via the cors package.
 - `Request Logging`: HTTP request logger using morgan.
+- `Testing`: Integrated with Jest and Supertest for testing routes and functionality.
+- `Linting` - ESLint configured for code quality and consistency.

 ## Usage